lijingyiran/cancer-genetics-analysis/docs/progress_report.md

 were constructed, and a further variable selection step was performed.
 Within a pair of highly correlated genes, the less significant one deemed by limma was removed.
-A cluster dendrogram was plotted to visualize clustering subjects based on gene expression using the
+A cluster dendrogram was plotted to visualize clustering subjects based on gene expression.

 Euclidean distance between genes.
 A principal component analysis (PCA) was conducted to explore the top 10 highly expressed genes from a linear